 They plan to grow more heirloom vegetables, grain, and herbs which find their way into Victoria’s meals and cooking demonstrations, and they constantly research a wide variety of historic and self-sufficiency topics much of which turns up in articles at thehistoricfoodie.wordpress.com.
 They figure as long as they work together there is no task they can’t finish successfully!

 The Historic Foodie has traveled throughout the U.S. and Scotland demonstrating open hearth cooking techniques, signing books, and meeting lots of people who share her passion for food and cooking.
 She has appeared on live television, both local and national venues, such as WGN Chicago, preparing foods and/or discussing the origins of foods and the virtues of healthy home-cooked meals.
 The news staff at WGN finished off her cheese soup and even wiped the pot clean with a crust of bread!
+Her articles have appeared in such illustrious magazines as Early American Life.

 She has lectured at numerous living history museums, national parks, historical conferences, heirloom farmer’s markets, the Champlain Valley Exposition, Gettysburg Meets the Arts, home school associations, civic organizations, historical and genealogical societies, etc.